 Supporting hearts for life

-Children’s Heart Surgery Fund provides support for children and adults born with congenital heart disease and their families.
+Children’s Heart Surgery Fund provides support for babies, children and adults born with congenital heart disease and their families.

-Working alongside the Leeds Congenital Heart Unit at the Leeds General Infirmary, we fund ground-breaking new equipment, resources, training and research, as well as offering support for children and their families whenever they need it.
+Working alongside the Leeds Congenital Heart Unit at the Leeds General Infirmary, we fund ground-breaking new equipment, resources, training and research, as well as offering support for patients and their families whenever they need it.

 Children’s Heart Surgery Fund was founded in 1988.
 Since then, we have awarded around £6 million in grants to the Leeds Congenital Heart Unit, its patients and their families, as well as funding important research proposals.